Frequently Asked Questions

 For businesses: Businesses engage in a number of activities that are carbon intensive and vary based on business type.
 In general, these activities include employees’ commutes, building energy use, servers and data storage, employee travel and shipping or other freight.
 Our corporate carbon calculator can help you assess the major components of your business’ carbon footprint, or you can contact one of our advisors.

-What are the benefits of buying carbon offsets?
+What are the benefits of buying carbon credits?

-Carbon offsets allow individuals and businesses to be accountable for their unavoidable carbon emissions.
-While conservation is an important first step in fighting climate change, we need to do more to reduce greenhouse gas in the atmosphere.
-When you purchase carbon offsets from terrapass you are supporting emissions reductions projects in communities throughout the North America and the world.
+Carbon credits allow individuals and businesses to be accountable for their unavoidable carbon emissions.
+While reducing your carbon emissions is an important first step in fighting climate change, we need to do more to reduce greenhouse gas in the atmosphere.
+When you purchase carbon credits from Terrapass you are supporting emissions reductions projects in communities throughout the North America and the world.

 For businesses, calculating your carbon footprint is an important measurement of resources.
 Knowing and offsetting your carbon footprint creates value for your business by: